royw/version_bumper/DEV-README.md

 2. cd {your-project-name}
 3. task init
 4. task build
-5. optionally: task switch-to-hatch
+5. optionally: task switch-to-setuptools
 6. ...

-Now the build task is the main rinse and repeat task, i.e., build it, correct errors, build it,...
+Now the make task is the main rinse and repeat task, i.e., make it, correct errors, make it,...

 But say I prefer hatch, it is easy to switch: